Heavenly (British band)

-Heavenly are a twee pop band, originally forming in Oxford, England in 1989.
+Heavenly are an English twee pop band, originally forming in Oxford, England in 1989.
 Amelia Fletcher (vocals/guitar), Mathew Fletcher (drums; Amelia's brother), Peter Momtchiloff (guitar) and Robert Pursey (bass) were all previously members of Talulah Gosh, a key member of the C86 scene.

 History

+Formation

+After the dissolution of her previous band Talulah Gosh, singer and guitarist Amelia Fletcher recorded an electronic solo single, "Can You Keep A Secret?", released on Welsh record label Fierce in 1988.
+When this didn't make any impact, she gathered some of her former bandmates to start a new band, guitarist Peter Momtchiloff, bassist Rob Pursey, and her drummer brother Mathew Fletcher.

+The band initially planned to start their own label and self-release their music.
+However, they joined the indie pop label Sarah Records when owners Matt Haynes and Clare Wadd offered to release the band's recordings after seeing their second concert, supporting The Television Personalities at The Camden Falcon.

+First singles and Heavenly vs. Satan

-Heavenly debuted with the 7" single "I Fell in Love Last Night", followed by another 7", "Our Love Is Heavenly", both released in 1990 on Sarah Records.
+Heavenly made their recorded debut with the 7" single "I Fell in Love Last Night", followed by another 7", "Our Love Is Heavenly", both released in 1990 on Sarah.
 Heavenly vs. Satan, the group's debut album, came out in 1991.
 At this stage in their career, the instrumentation remained very much the same jangly guitar style used by Talulah Gosh.

+Le Jardin de Heavenly

-Before releasing the critically acclaimed Le Jardin de Heavenly, Cathy Rogers (keyboard, back-up vocals) joined the band.
+Before releasing their critically acclaimed second album Le Jardin de Heavenly in early 1992, Cathy Rogers (keyboard, back-up vocals) joined the band.
 Her harmony vocals and keyboards became an integral part of the group's sound.
 The group's second album also features the track "C is the Heavenly Option," featuring the guest vocals of K Records founder Calvin Johnson, who released Heavenly's records in the US.

+Shortly after the album's release they went over to the U.S.A. for some tour dates.
+During an extended stay in Olympia, Washington, the band experienced the early Riot grrrl scene there, finding kindred spirits in other feminist and anti-corporate musicians.

+In late 1992, Amelia Fletcher appeared on Channel 4's The Word with Brighton band Huggy Bear for the performance of their song "Her Jazz".

+Further singles and The Decline and Fall of Heavenly

 Before their next long-player, Heavenly released two non-album 7" singles, "P.U.N.K.
 Girl" and "Atta Girl."
 These signalled a growing complexity in Fletcher's songwriting, particularly "Atta Girl," in which Fletcher and Rogers sung in rapid-fire trade-off vocals.
 A broadening (and darkening) of lyrical subject matter was shown in the B-side, "Hearts and Crosses," which told the story of a date rape, with an upbeat keyboard riff providing an ironic counterpoint.

 The band's third LP was The Decline and Fall of Heavenly (1994).
 In 1995, the band contributed the song "Snail Trail" to the AIDS benefit album Red Hot + Bothered produced by the Red Hot Organization.